SIMBAChain/truffle/README.md

 It may be tempting to just try and start a Truffle project in the same directory as a Hardhat project. ***Do not do this.*** Hardhat projects and Truffle projects should have their own `simba.json` files, and should live in separate directories.

-Morover, you should NOT directly manipulate your simba.json file in most cases.
+Moreover, you should NOT directly manipulate your simba.json file in most cases.
 Any manipulation you may need to do can be done from the terminal.

 Finally, run the following command to make sure everything is installed correctly: